EngineerBetter/concourse-up/README.md

 - Supports custom domains for your Concourse URL
 - Uses cost effective AWS spot instances where possible (BOSH will take care of the service)
 - Uses precompiled BOSH packages to minimise install time
+- Workers are placed in a private subnet with NATted outbound traffic for easy firewall set up
 - Horizontal and vertical worker scaling
 - Easy destroy and cleanup
 - Deploy to any AWS region